ibm-cloud-docs/Backup/install-backup-client-windows.md

 6. Click **Next**.
 7. Click **Install** to complete the installation.

+Your servers must communicate with the Cloud Backup Portal and all AMP proxy servers for Cloud Backup Portal to work correctly, regardless of the data center's location.
+TCP Port 8086, 8087 should have access to 10.0.0.0/8.
+For more information about port settings, see [Configuring Ports to allow communication between the backup agent and Cloud Backup Portal](/docs/Backup?topic=Backup-portinfo).
+{:tip}

 ## Configuring backup agents

 Log in to Cloud Backup Portal to configure and manage your backup agents.
 For more information, see the [Getting started tutorial](/docs/Backup?topic=Backup-getting-started#getting-started).